koutsomi/academic-homepage/content/author/admin/_index.md

 "Big and Linked Data",
 "Semantic Analytics",
 "Digital Libraries",
+"Knowledge Discovery",
+Automated Reasoning",
+"Metadata Integration",
-"Knowledge Discovery and Automated Reasoning", "Metadata Integration and the Semantic Web"
+Semantic Web"
 ]

 # Organizational groups that you belong to (for People widget)